IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 - RBI's settlement systems
 - Foreign banks maintaining accounts with Indian banks for cross-border payments

-`Payment Aggregators like Razorpay, PayU,Cashfree,CCAvenue,Instamojo,Paytm Payment Gateway are example of payment aggregators tey charge the merchant a small fees for processing the txn on the webpage`
+`Payment Aggregators like Razorpay, PayU,Cashfree,CCAvenue,Instamojo,Paytm Payment Gateway are example of payment aggregators they charge the merchant a small fees for processing the txn on the webpage`

 # Payment Systems
 eg: UPI,RTGS,DNS,NEFT,IMPS